postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-installation.md

 ### Manual installation

-1. Download the installation script for your platform from the [download page](https://www.postman.com/downloads/) or with the appropriate link below:
+1. Download the installation script for your platform from the [download page](https://www.postman.com/downloads/) or using the following curl command:

     ``` bash
     curl -o- "https://dl-cli.pstmn.io/install.linux64.sh" | bash